-Vitamin B12 is one of the eight B vitamins collectively referred to as B complex.
+Vitamin B12 is one of the eight B vitamins collectively referred to as the B complex.
 Because B12 contains the element cobalt in its molecular structure, it is also called cobalamin.
 Most people get this water-soluble vitamin from animal products (i.e., eggs, milk, fish, and shellfish).
 In contrast to most other nutrients, it is not readily available in many plants or fungi.

 Vitamin B12 is actually synthesized in nature by bacteria and single-celled microbes, the only living organisms that possess the enzymes needed for its synthesis.
 Since the human body cannot manufacture B12 yet it’s an essential nutrient,[1, 2] you must get it from an outside source.
 This includes through diet, it in supplement form, or, under certain conditions, as a prescription medication.
 Vitamin B12 is the most complex in chemical structure of all vitamins.[3, 4]

 The Four Forms of Vitamin B12